Lightworks: Windows version released at NAB 2012

 After an 18-month beta program, EditShare released Lightworks 11, for Windows only, on 28 May 2012.
 The non beta release of Lightworks includes a host of new features for editors, and runs on wide range of PC hardware.
 The software was re-designed and re-written for portability (versions for Linux and Mac OS X have also been released) and now supports many more codecs including AVCHD, H.264, AVC-Intra, DNxHD, ProRes, Red R3D, DPX, XDCAM HD 50, XDCAM EX, DVD, Blu-ray, and 4K, but only for the paid Pro version.
 The free version supports DV, MPEG, Uncompressed and other codecs for both import and export.

 Windows version 11.1 released 29 May 2013

 On 29 May 2013, v11.1 stable release was made available for download.
 A major development in the Pro version is improved performance of the H.264/AVC codec in MP4 and MOV containers.
 This makes it possible to edit this format natively, even with less powerful CPUs.
 This should interest HDSLR and GoPro camera users.
 Native editing of H.264 MTS files has been possible since version 11.0.3.

 This version of Lightworks has also replaced HASP with the new EditShare Licensing System (ELS), which eliminates some installation problems.
-Lightworks Free users can now download the 64 bit version, which was previously limited to Pro users.
 The Free version now also comes with a 30-day Pro Trial period.